Solana Portfolio Tracking: The Token-Account and Rent Model (2026)

 Cost basis is unchanged; completeness is the work

-Solana does not change the tax cost-basis method — that is still the jurisdiction-mandated one.
+Solana does not change the tax cost-basis method, which is still the jurisdiction-mandated one.
 What Solana changes is the data model you read it from.
 The real work is:

-- completeness — every token account, including dormant ones;
+- completeness across every token account, including dormant ones;

 - internal transfers between your own Solana accounts classified as non-disposals (see internal transfer vs disposal);

-- rent correctly attributed, not booked as gain/loss.
+- rent correctly attributed, not booked as gain or loss.

 Practical guidance

-- Discover every SPL token account the wallet owns — completeness first.
+- Discover every SPL token account the wallet owns; completeness comes first.

 - Count rent SOL as a balance component; do not ignore empty accounts.